aleidaroque/aleidaroque/README.md

 ## Hi there 👋

+I am a recent Computer Engineer grad from University of California Santa Cruz, class of 2024.
+This repository contains all the projects I've worked on during my time there.

+### Skills ⚙️
+- Python
+- C/C++
+- Matlab
+- Solidworks

+### Contact
+- 📫 How to reach me: aleidaroque@gmail.com
+- 😄 Pronouns: she/her

+### Employer?
+> [!IMPORTANT]

 <!--
 **aleidaroque/aleidaroque** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.